-I went to the St. Louis Art Museum (SLAM) on the morning of August 28 with the wrong memory of this urban legend.
-In retrospect, I find this error on my behalf fitting for the occasion given the nature of urban legends to evolve in grandeur and twist in facts as time progresses.
+When I went to the Saint Louis Art Museum (SLAM) to research this urban legend, I went with the wrong memory in mind.
+In retrospect, I find this error on my behalf fitting for the occasion.
+Urban legends often evolve in grandeur and twist in facts as time progresses.
 I was certain I was there to research the story of an Egyptian Mummy that left scratches on the inside of the glass that encases him.
-Because of this certainly, I immediately set off for the lower level upon my arrival to SLAM.
+Because of this certainly, I immediately set off for the Egyptian gallery on the third floor.

 I studied the glass encasings of the Egyptian Sarcophaguses with great detail and found zero scratches amongst the lot of them.
 This prompted me to then inquire about the urban legend with the gentleman working this gallery.